-My TEDxAlShuwaikh Speech: “Perception is Only an Ink Stain Away” is available online.
-“What does Kuwait’s finest slam poet write about?
+TEDxAlShuwaikh Speech: “Perception is Only an Ink Stain Away” “What does Kuwait’s finest slam poet write about?
 Nada’s talk takes us through fourteen years of keeping a journal, and how that led to seeking professional help!”
-Check it out:

 Facebook reminded me that last year I had the merit of leading a discussion on Victor Frankl’s seminal book Man’s Search for Meaning.
 The event was part of a book club series hosted at Sirdab Lab by The Divan, a podcast and book club that sheds light on thoughts and individuals “that are determined to […]

 Last week, I shared with my Facebook friends that I woke up feeling icky.
 My first thought was “Why are people dreaming about me?”
 And the second one was that they should stop it.
 Well, I’ve just had another week with 3 people telling me that they’ve dreamt about me, only 1 of them is […]

 Thanks to bazaar magazine and Yasmine A El Charif for the amazing article & questionnaire: From the article: “If you’re alive, then you need to do it [life] your own way, and it has to be meaningful.”
 She started off our discussion with this decisive statement.
 “When I first knew that I wanted to […]